My Little Pony: Equestria Girls – Forgotten Friendship: Featured Singers

-Release
+Release and other media

-Forgotten Friendship premiered on Discovery Family on February 17, 2018.
-The following month, the special was edited down into a 50-minute original cut of five episodes on Hasbro's YouTube channel.
-Its first episode was uploaded on March 9, 2018 and its last episode on April 6.
+Forgotten Friendship premiered on Discovery Family (a joint venture between Discovery Communications and Hasbro) on February 17, 2018.

-Episodes

 Home media and streaming

+On YouTube, the original 50-minute version of the special (now titled Most Likely to be Forgotten) was released by Hasbro's channel, divided into five parts.
+Its first episode was uploaded on March 9, 2018, and its last episode on April 6.

 On October 1, 2018, the special was made available on the Netflix video streaming service in the United States alongside Rollercoaster of Friendship.

 It was bundled with Rollercoaster of Friendship and released on DVD on November 1, 2018 in the United Kingdom.

-Merchandise
+Novelization

 A novelization by author Perdita Finn, titled A Friendship to Remember, was published on December 5, 2017.